The Cantos: LXXIV–LXXXIV (The Pisan Cantos)

 With the outbreak of war in 1939, Pound was in Italy, where he remained, despite a request for repatriation he made after Pearl Harbor.
 During this period, his main source of income was a series of radio broadcasts he made on Rome Radio.
 He used these broadcasts to express his full range of opinions on culture, politics and economics, including his opposition to American involvement in a European war and his anti-Semitism.
 In 1943, he was indicted for treason in his absence, and wrote a letter to the indicting judge in which he claimed the right to freedom of speech in his defence.

-Pound was arrested by Italian partisans in April 1945 and was eventually transferred to the American Disciplinary Training Center (DTC) on May 22.
+Pound was captured by Italian partisans in April 1945 and was eventually transferred to the American Disciplinary Training Center (DTC) on 22 May.
 Here he was held in a specially reinforced cage, initially sleeping on the ground in the open air.
 After three weeks, he had a breakdown that resulted in his being given a cot and pup tent in the medical compound.
 Here, he gained access to a typewriter.
 For reading matter, he had a regulation-issue Bible along with three books he was allowed to bring in as his own "religious" texts: a Chinese text of Confucius, James Legge's translation of the same, and a Chinese dictionary.
 He later found a copy of the Pocket Book of Verse, edited by Morris Edmund Speare, in the latrine.
 The only other thing he brought with him was a eucalyptus pip.
 Throughout the Pisan sequence, Pound repeatedly likens the camp to Francesco del Cossa's March fresco depicting men working at a grape arbour.

 With his political certainties collapsing around him and his library inaccessible, Pound turned inward for his materials and much of the Pisan sequence is concerned with memory, especially of his years in London and Paris and of the writers and artists he knew in those cities.
 There is also a deepening of the ecological concerns of the poem.
 The awarding of the Bollingen Prize to the book caused considerable controversy, with many people objecting to the honouring of someone they saw as a madman and/or traitor.
 However, The Pisan Cantos is generally the most admired and read section of the work.
 It is also among the most influential, having affected poets as different as H.D. and Gary Snyder.